 The Defense Working Capital Fund (DWCF) allows the federal government to purchase and repair activities to account for costs and revenue as if it were a commercial business.
 The DWCF was established under the authority of Title 10, United States Code (USC) Section 2208, and was effective in fiscal year (FY) 1992.
 It was established to provide a funding mechanism for the DoD corporate structures to absorb risk in planning investment programs for maintenance and supply.
-The intent was to allow DoD organic depot maintenance, transportation, supply management and finance activities to make investments in the near term and recoup the costs through future year pricing structure.
+The intent was to allow DoD organic depot maintenance, transportation, supply management, and finance activities to make investments in the near term and recoup the costs through a future year pricing structure.